T. M. Suffield

 This blog is where I’m learning to write, and hopefully saying a few things others aren’t saying.
 You can read what I’m aiming for below.

 New posts go up on Mondays and Thursdays.
 Want to support my writing?
 Check out some options here.

-I’m an elder at King’s Church Birmingham; I work at a local University; love to read, write, and knock down walls.
+I’m an elder at a church in the Grace Connection network; I work at a local University; love to read, write, and knock down walls.
 I’m an expert on pedagogy and love to talk about the Bible.

 I’ve spent the last several years finding ways to help people learn to read the Bible for themselves, and am fascinated by culture, its endless reinventions and the enduring question of “how we got here”.